sairam468/shopnest-ecommerce-application/README.md

 ---

-### 👨‍💼 Admin Module (Partially Implemented)
+### 👨‍💼 Admin Module

+The Admin panel allows management of the product catalog.

+#### Implemented Features

 - Admin Login
 - Admin Dashboard
-- Add Products
+- Add New Products
-- Edit Products
+- Edit / Update Products
-- Delete Products
+- Deactivate Products (Soft Delete)
-- Manage Categories
+- Manage Product Categories

-(Admin enhancements in progress)
+#### Product Lifecycle Management

+Products are **not permanently deleted** if they are referenced in orders.

+Instead, a **soft-delete strategy** is implemented using an `active` flag.

+- Active products → visible to customers
+- Inactive products → hidden from storefront
+- Order history remains intact

+This approach preserves **referential integrity and historical order data**.

 ---

 ## 🏗 Architecture

-The project follows a layered MVC architecture:
+The project follows a layered **MVC architecture**:

 Controller → Service → Repository → Database

-This ensures:
+Benefits:

 - Clear separation of concerns
 - Scalable and modular structure